 Original Robin Tanner etching.

-On cream wove paper with full margins and deckle edge.
-Very fine original condition.
+On cream laid paper with full margins and deckle edge.
+Very fine condition.
 Image surface excellent.